deislabs/bindle/docs/signing-spec.md

 This section is non-normative, describing how implementations MAY choose to behave.

-A Bindle may be signed by any number of keys in any number of roles.
+A bindle may be signed by any number of keys in any number of roles.
 During verification, which of these keys must be verified?

 The simplest configuration of Bindle would require that the `creator` key be present in the keyring, and the content is then verified against this key's signature.
 All other keys MAY be verified.